Listen Transcript Share this on:

 18:19

-Yeah.
-And a lot of different categories.
-You benefit from being a larger company, obviously.
-Mavis is a huge company and compared to Tuffy, you know, a few hundred stores and, you know, they have thousands.
+Yeah, and a lot of different categories.
+You benefit from being a larger company.
+Obviously.
+Mavis is a huge company and compared to Tuffy, you know, a few hundred stores and you know, they have thousands.
 So.
-Yeah, we get a lot of probe into a lot of discounts.
+Yeah, we get a lot of rope into a lot of discounts.
 A lot of, you know, like you said, a lot more muscle.

 18:40